 - 3 How To Avoid Nail Infection

 You may or may not have been feeling a bit of pain or discomfort from wearing your fake nails.
-When you finally remove them, you’ll further smell a bad odor.
+But when you finally remove them, you smell a bad odor.

 This simply means that the nail has been a breeding ground for bacteria or fungi.